stephbuon/hansard-speakers/README.md

 #### About the Data

-Our pipeline uses data from existing data sets as well as (produces own -- generates permuataions and collect metadata).
+Our pipeline calls data from existing sets as well as o

+(produces own -- generates permuataions and collect metadata).

 The existing data sets our pipeline uses are from: a) the [DiLPD project](https://sas-space.sas.ac.uk/4315/16/westminster-members.xml), and b) the [Andy Eggers and Arthur Spirling database]().